As of 4/12/2021

 Can I choose the vaccine brand that I receive?

-This may depend on where you live and how many doses are being made available in your area.
+This may depend on where you live and how many doses are being made available in your area, so you can contact your vaccination site or city/state website to determine this.
+Most states so far you cannot choose.
 One of the primary reasons for this is because the Pfizer vaccine must be kept in extremely cold, dry-ice temperatures.
 Some medical centers near you may not have the medical-grade ultracold freezers available and can default to carrying the Moderna vaccine which can be stored in 36 to 46 degrees Fahrenheit.
 It is important to keep in mind that you must receive the second dose of the vaccine from the same brand that was given for the first dose.

 What is the COVID-19 vaccination card?